LearningLocker/docs/src/http-xapi-statements.md

 ---

 # xAPI Statements HTTP Interface
 The table below describes the routes that the HTTP interface provides, all of the URLs are relative to http://www.example.org/data/xAPI where http://www.example.org is the URL of your Learning Locker instance.
 To access this interface, you must additionally supply your Basic Auth details with each request in the `Authorization` header.
 Your Basic Auth details can be found under **Settings** > **Clients**.

+If you receive an "unauthorised error" from this API, you can use the three checks below via the Client UI.
+To remove the need for these checks, Learning Locker will automatically create a new client when a new store is created, the new client is enabled by default, with the "All" scope, and the LRS set to the new store.
+To avoid unauthorised errors, try to use the new client and remember the checks below if you edit or create a client manually.

+1. Check that the client is enabled.
+2. Check that the "All" scope is selected under the "xAPI" heading.
+3. Check that an LRS is selected.

 Go to the [xAPI HTTP interface documentation](../http-xapi) to see the rest of the xAPI routes.

 Route | Description
 --- | ---